ntpeters/homebrew-notifier/README.md

 curl -fsS https://raw.githubusercontent.com/grantovich/homebrew-notifier/master/install.sh | sh
 ```

-Note: default behavior is to prompt for upgrades, if any are available.
-To
+Note: default behavior is to prompt for upgrades, if any are available, and
-change this, see usage below.
+perform cleanup.
+To change this, see usage below.

 ##Usage
 Cron will execute the notifier script daily, which will check for any oudated,